DKelaskar/kelaskardivya/README.md

-# Repo for Telmo's Website
+# Repo for my blog

-This repo contains the code that is being used [here](https://telmo.im)
+This repo contains the code that is being used [here](https://kelaskardivya.now.sh)

----

-## Stack

-- Now
-- NextJS
-- Markdown

 ---

 ## Want to use this project?